 Core Concepts

-The Processing Hierarchy
+The Processing Model

-└── Rule(s)
+└── Rule(s) or Task

 └── Action Step(s)

-Learn more about Expressions → Expression Builder
+Learn more → Expression Builder

 Action Steps